 Peer to Peer: How Do I Foster a Racially Equitable Firm?

-Members of the Stanford GSB Class of ’94 drew up a playbook for business leaders looking to promote racial equity.
+Members of the Stanford MBA Class of ’94 drew up a playbook for business leaders looking to promote racial equity.

 Creating a diverse and inclusive workplace is not only a moral imperative, says Maria Pasos-Nuñez, MBA ’94, it also “translates into better teams and better business.”| Illustration by Jesse Zhang

-After George Floyd was killed by a Minneapolis police officer, members of the Stanford GSB Class of 1994 teamed up to create an online tool called the Racial Equity Playbook.
+After George Floyd was killed by a Minneapolis police officer, members of the Stanford MBA Class of 1994 teamed up to create an online tool called the Racial Equity Playbook.

 The playbook offers tips on how to advance racial justice within organizations and how to evaluate its progress.
 “It is important for leaders not to just respond to external pressure, but to institute change because they believe it is morally the right thing to do,” says Maria Pasos-Nuñez, MBA ’94 and associate director of international career development at Stanford GSB.
 Her MBA ’94 classmate Jenny Silva explained their approach.